|

 • In a large mixing bowl with an electric mixer, beat the butter until light.
 Beat in the brown sugar until the mixture is light and fluffy.
 Add the eggs and vanilla, and continue beating until well blended.

-• Pour the tomato soup into a 2-cup measure; add water to measure 2 cups.
+• Pour the tomato soup into a 2-cup measure; add enough water to measure the full 2 cups.

 • With the mixer on low speed, add the flour mixture to butter and egg mixture (about one-third at a time) alternating with tomato soup mixture and ending with flour mixture.
 Beat just until combined.